warren-sadler/i-can-math-too/README.md

 1. Challenge #1: Install Jest as a dev-dependency
 2. Challenge #2: Write a UnitTest for the #add function
-3. Create a github-action to run tests on pull-requests
+3. Challenge #3: Create a github-action to run tests on pull-requests
-4. Challeng #3: Add a #divide and #multiply function
+4. Challenge #4: Add a #divide and #multiply function